Introduction

 Where to Stay

-Bonifacio has multiple accommodations and to be honest it wasn’t easy selecting which one to recommend.
-We spent 3 nights in Bonifacio but you could easily stay 7 to 10 nights:
+Bonifacio has multiple accommodations, and, to be honest, it wasn’t easy to select which one to recommend.
+We spent 3 nights in Bonifacio, but you could easily stay 7 to 10 nights.

 What to Eat